 - But I want a new car!
 I want my children to sleep through the night from birth and I want my yard to mow itself.
 I want our government to quit wasting all my tax dollars and screaming they need more.
 Quit whining.

 - I’ll have to spend money on repairs.
 Cars are machines.
 They will break.
 I’m not just referring to engine repairs, but there’s also tire and windshield replacement, and even auto electrical repairs.
 My brother works as parts manager for a dealership and I’m constantly amazed at how often NEW cars have to have major repairs done.
 While you should expect an older car to need some maintenance, buying a new car so you’ll have “no repairs” is false security…and expensive.
+Find out how long should freon last in an ac unit of a car here.

 - I can’t find a car for $4,500 (or $14,400…etc.).
 I’ve visited this topic.
 Have a look at a couple of articles I’ve written on knowing when to buy and getting a good deal.
+Just like the housing market is on the decline, special finance auto leads are on the incline!
+There are far more subprime borrowers than before!

 - Gas is expensive.
 My current car just costs too much in gas.
 Gas mileage should factor into your purchase decision, but don’t buy something just because of it.